salemaljebaly/mac-dev-setup/README.md

 6. **Can't find applications**
    - GUI apps are in `/Applications/Nix Apps/`
    - Add to Spotlight: System Preferences > Spotlight > Privacy

+7. **"darwin-rebuild: command not found" after installation**
+   - This happens on first install before PATH is updated
+   - Solution 1: Open a new terminal window
+   - Solution 2: Run `source /etc/static/zshrc` (or bashrc)
+   - Solution 3: Run `./activate.sh` from the repository
+   - Solution 4: Use full path: `/run/current-system/sw/bin/darwin-rebuild`

 ### Reset Everything